UM-CSS/CSSLabs-NLP/user_guide.md

         - Go to where the file is saved and unzip it.

 #### Putting the data in its place
 These labs use data from Journal of Statistical Education Paper on Using OkCupid Data for Data Science Courses.
-We do not want to host or distribute this data, which is why we asked you to get it from the authors' Github page above.
+We do not want to host or distribute this data, which is why we asked you to get it from the authors' GitHub page above.
 Now you need to put this data somewhere our code can find it.
 Steps:
 1. Open the JSE_OkCupid folder that you downloaded.
 2. Unzip the file `profiles.csv.zip`.
 3. Copy the unzipped file `profiles.csv`.